 Financial assets are classified at fair value through profit or loss when they are held for trading for the purpose of short term profit taking, where they are derivatives not held for hedging purposes, or designed as such to avoid an accounting mismatch or enable performance evaluation where a group or financial assets is managed by key management personnel on a fair value basis in accordance with a documented risk management or investment strategy.
-Such assets are subsequently measured at fair value with changes in carrying value being included in the statement of profit or loss and other comprehensive income.
+Such assets are subsequently measured at fair value with changes in carrying value being included in profit or loss.